-The Arrow Rock Lyceum Presents Colin Mochrie and Brad Sherwood in STREAM OF CONSCIOUSNESS
+The Arrow Rock Lyceum Presents Colin Mochrie And Brad Sherwood In STREAM OF CONSCIOUSNESS

 With theatres across the country temporarily closed due to the impact of the COVIDa??19 pandemic, many entertainment seekers are left devoid of the live entertainment experiences they crave and so badly need.

-The Arrow Rock Lyceum presents an alla??new compelling live entertainment experience that audiences can enjoy from the comfort of their own homes with the convenience and ease of Zoom.
+The Arrow Rock Lyceum will present an alla??new compelling live entertainment experience that audiences can enjoy from the comfort of their own homes with the convenience and ease of Zoom.

 Improv legends and Whose Line Is It Anyway? veterans Colin Mochrie & Brad Sherwood deliver their indelible humor in an alla??new LIVE improv show entitled, Stream of Consciousness.